shahind/irbanks/README.md

 //use $response info like token($response->token) and orderId($response->order_id) to create a HTML form with POST method
 //or automatically do it using redirectToMellat() function
     $response->redirectToMellat();

+//This function generates a JS script which creates a hidden HTML form with POST method to redirect the end-user to the Mellat payment page.
 ```

 #### 3. Verify payment